ardanlabs/gotraining/reading/design_guidelines.md

 * Be a champion for quality and efficiency.
 * Be pro-active.
 * Be fearless in the face of hard problems.
-* Be responsible with expectations.
-* Be time and resources.
+* Be responsible with expectations, time and resources.
-* Be a leader.
 * Have an insatiable curiosity.
 * Have a point of view.
 * Value good communication.